ColbyMadrid/discord-bot/README.md

   ## Features

-  - 🎶 Play Music from YouTube links.
+  - 🎶 Play Music from YouTube.

   - 📜 Queue Management for viewing, adding, and organizing songs.